Debt Consolidation Care

 Annual fees

-A yearly membership or membership fee charged by most credit card companies for the sake of using a credit card.
-Generally it ranges from $15 to $155.
+A yearly membership or membership fee charged by most credit card companies that allows you to use a credit card.
+Generally, it ranges from $15 to $155.

 Annual percentage rate (APR)